 This site feature some lovely ground and an underwater 'amphitheatre' just to the East.
 Working along the East face of the rock is very enjoyable, but if you get taken by the current and drift towards Thatcher Rock, you will find yourself on an extensive area of flat sand and mud.
 Don't give up!
 You will start to see good ground after this.

 A small pinnacle between Thatcher and Flat Rock.
 A very pretty dive, with very similar flora and fauna to the Morris Rogue.

-Slightly deeper and further out - South East of the Orestone.
+Slightly deeper and further out (doesn't break the surface) - South East of the Orestone.
 Good for crustaceans.

 Not much information, since rarely dived by the club.